 Fortunately things are changing, as the current administration is busy appointing Federal judges that are less likely to rule based on political ideology.
 The latest legal challenge to the roster has been brought to the US Supreme Court.
 If they decide to hear the case we may see this dangerous and corrupt law overturned once and for all.
 The current status of the case can be seen here and here.

 The right to self-defense is a basic human right.
 Gun ownership is an integral part of that right.
-If you want to keep your rights defend them by joining San Diego County Gun Owners (SDCGO), the California Rifle and Pistol Association (CRPA), the Firearms Policy Coalition (FPC), and the National Rifle Association (NRA).
+If you want to keep your rights defend them by joining San Diego County Gun Owners (SDCGO) in San Diego, Orange County Gun Owners (OCGO) in Orange County, San Bernardino County Gun Owners (SBCGO) in San Bernardino County or Riverside County Gun Owners (RCGO) in Riverside.
+Support the cause by listening to Gun Sports Radio live on Sunday afternoon or on the internet at your leisure.
 Join the fight and help us restore and preserve our second amendment rights.
 Together we will win.

 ©2019 Joseph T Drammissi